KHard2Bme/aws-polly-cicd-pipeline/README.md

-# AWS Polly CI/CD Pipeline ...
+# AWS Polly CI/CD Pipeline

 This project converts text to speech using Amazon Polly and uploads the result to S3 using GitHub Actions.

 ## 🔧 Setup

-1. Create an S3 bucket
+1. Create an S3 bucket, a folder as an object within and the necessary bucket policy
 2. Create an IAM user with both Polly + S3 permissions
 3. Use environment variables for all sensitive info required in python code(no hardcoded secrets).
-   Add these secrets to GitHub:
+   Added these to GitHub secrets:
    - AWS_ACCESS_KEY_ID
    - AWS_SECRET_ACCESS_KEY
    - AWS_REGION